tango-controls/tango-doc/source/glossary.rst

         well as a runtime catalog of the components/devices.
 It allows (among others) client applications to find devices in distributed environment.

+    Tango Database
+        A database providing configuration and some runtime information about Tango Controls components in so called Tango System instance or deployment.
+It is served by *Databaseds* device serve and constitutes :term:`Tango Host`.